 - Record as soon as possible after the conversation.
-Use the school record of concern sheet wherever possible. - Do not destroy the original notes in case they are needed by a court - Record the date, time, place and any noticeable non-verbal behaviour and the words used by the child - Draw a diagram to indicate the position of any injuries - Record statements and observations rather than interpretations or assumptions - Do not destroy the original records in case they are needed by a court
+Use the school record of concern sheet wherever possible which can be accessed in Staff area. - Record the date, time, place and any noticeable non-verbal behaviour and the words used by the child - Draw a diagram to indicate the position of any injuries - Record statements and observations rather than interpretations or assumptions

+- Do not destroy the original records in case they are needed by a court - CPOMS (Child Protection On Line Monitoring System) may be used for record keeping